jielien/oop_quacc_wpf/README.md

 ![QUACC banner](/banner.png)

-QUACC is a Windows Presentation Foundation (WPF) application that provides the user with a quick command line interface.
+QUACC, aka QUick ACCes command line, is a Windows Presentation Foundation (WPF) application that provides the user with a quick command line interface.
 Using the command line, users can open files, directories, URLs, create notes, reminders, and more.

 More detailed information on [WIKI](/wiki/).